StephanAkkerman/axie-manager-bot/README.md

 The purpose of this bot is that it can be used for guilds with multiple scholars, who each have their own scholars and wallets.

 ## QR Code
-The code of QRCodeBot.py and part of main.py was written by [ZracheSs | xyZ] (https://github.com/ZracheSs-xyZ), check out their repo for the original code.
+The code of QRCodeBot.py and part of main.py was written by [ZracheSs | xyZ](https://github.com/ZracheSs-xyZ), check out their repo for the original code.

 ## Features
 - Send qr code if a scholar types !qr in the 🤖┃login channel